vitalab/vitalab.github.io/article/_posts/2022-10-07-ExplainableDisentangledRepresentations.md

 # Highlights
 - Leverage existing SOTA disentangled representation method ($$\beta$$-TCVAE) to learn interpretable representation for downstream tasks;
-- Introduce a new multi-path attribution mapping to explain what guided of a downstream networks' prediction (the attribution w.r.t. the input), but also why it had an impact (the attribution w.r.t. the interpretable representation);
+- Introduce a new multi-path attribution mapping to explain what guided a downstream networks' prediction (the attribution w.r.t. the input), but also why it had an impact (the attribution w.r.t. the interpretable representation);
 - Method helps to extract causal relations, as well as improve robustness to distribution shifts by detecting "shortcuts" learned by models.